Stop Slowly Killing Your Sourdough: How to Feed for a Stronger Starter

 Before you despair about being up to your eyeballs in extra starter, remember: Anything that is made with flour and liquid can be made with sourdough starter.

 You don’t even need new recipes.
 There is a simple equation for substituting starter into the family favorites you already use.
-Plus, you can even use that discard to replace buttermilk and activate baking soda in almost any recipe.
+Plus, you can even use that discard to replace buttermilk and other acidic ingredients to activate baking soda

 Click here to learn my Simple Substitution Equation & Technique